 FTB notice page

-FTB notice of state income tax due: what it may mean
+FTB notice of state income tax due

 This kind of notice is a strong signal that California income tax is being claimed as due.
 The right response depends on whether the amount is correct, what deadline applies, and whether any collection activity has already started.